milonis/www-chapter-dorset/index.md

 </table>

 ## Speaking at OWASP Dorset Chapter Events
-Call For Speakers is always open - if you would like to present a talk on any aspect of cyber security at a future OWASP Dorset Chapter event - please review and ensure you agree with the OWASP Speaker Agreement and send the proposed talk title, abstract and speaker bio to any of our Chapter Leaders.
+Call For Speakers is [open](mailto:mark.davison@owasp.org) - if you would like to present a talk on any aspect of cyber security at an OWASP Dorset Chapter event please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via [e-mail](mailto:mark.davison@owasp.org).
 We also welcome people new to public speaking and can offer advice and coaching.
 We are a friendly and supportive community, come give your first talk with us!

 ## Code of Conduct
-We hope you enjoy our events, we care deeply about inclusivity and diversity so that OWASP is a comfortable and welcoming community for everyone.
-Please reach out to one of our chapter leader if you have any feedback or would like to speak to us, we take these matters very seriously.
+We hope you enjoy our events, we care deeply about inclusivity and diversity so that OWASP Dorset is a comfortable and welcoming community for everyone.
+Please reach out to one of our chapter leaders if you have any feedback or would like to speak to us, we take these matters very seriously.
 You can find out more about our policies [here](https://www.owasp.org/index.php/Governance/Conference_Policies).

 ## Events